awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 1. Follow the procedures in [Create a `kubeconfig` for Amazon EKS](create-kubeconfig.md) to enable communication with your new cluster\.

-1. \(Optional\) To use Amazon EKS add\-ons, or to enable individual Kubernetes workloads to have specific IAM permissions, you need to enable an OpenID Connect \(OIDC\) provider for your cluster\.
-To configure an OIDC provider for your cluster, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
-You only need to enable an OIDC provider for your cluster once\.
+1. \(Optional\) To use some Amazon EKS add\-ons, or to enable individual Kubernetes workloads to have specific AWS Identity and Access Management \(IAM\) permissions, you need to create an IAM OpenID Connect \(OIDC\) provider for your cluster\.
+To create an IAM OIDC provider for your cluster, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
+You only need to create an IAM OIDC provider for your cluster once\.
 To learn more about Amazon EKS add\-ons, see [Amazon EKS add\-ons](eks-add-ons.md)\.
 To learn more about assigning specific IAM permissions to your workloads, see [Technical overview](iam-roles-for-service-accounts-technical-overview.md)\.

 1. If you're going to deploy Amazon EC2 nodes to your cluster, then you must attach the `AmazonEKS_CNI_Policy` IAM managed policy to either your cluster IAM role, or to an IAM role that you create specifically for the Amazon VPC CNI add\-on\.
 For more information about creating the role and configuring the add\-on to use it, see [Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.